 Trust in our system of democracy depends in no small part upon how well it delivers for us.
 The services we get from the government are part of that.
 Few of us are happy about shut-downs, inadequate services, inequities, corruption, waste, and unsustainable debt.
 That prompts a question: how is the U.S. budget process supposed to work?

-The Constitution does not specify how the federal budget process should work, nor how the Office of the President and the various departments of government would fit into any budget process – even though the Constitution does designate to Congress (the House and the Senate) the authority to tax, borrow, and spend.
+The Constitution does not specify how the federal budget process should work, nor how the Office of the President and the various departments of government should fit into any budget process – even though the Constitution does designate to Congress (the House and the Senate) the authority to tax, borrow, and spend.
 Here is how the process looks today.

 - The President submits a budget request to Congress every year.
 This is a non-binding list of spending proposals from each department (Defense, Education, et cetera) that are meant to fund policy goals.
 Congress often substantially modifies the budget request.